Xend Finance Merchant API Documentation

 Use this endpoint to create a new user on Xend Finance under your merchant account.
 The response will include an `accessToken` and `accessSecret` specific to that user, which you can use to make API calls on their behalf.

 Important: Only the externalProxyMemberUniqueId field is required.
-This is the unique identifier for the proxy member in your own merchant system and cannot be changed after creation.
-All other fields are optional.
+This is the unique identifier for the proxy member in your own merchant system and

 Endpoint: POST /Merchant/proxymember/add